Jadeite Value, Price, and Jewelry Information

 Gemstones commonly referred to as jade can, in fact, be one of two distinct minerals, jadeite and nephrite.
 They have similar outward appearances but different internal structures and properties.
 Jadeite is the rarer and harder stone.
 It's well suited for intricate carvings and cabochons.
 Although jadeite has a popular association with green, it can be found in many colors.
 However, the rich emerald-green color of “imperial jade” is the most highly valued.
 Historically, Chinese, Meso-American, and Maori cultures have revered jadeite and created exquisite works of art with this material.
 Today, the Chinese market and admiration for jadeite remains strong.

 The value of a jadeite carving is as much a function of artistry and antiquity as the color and quality of the material itself.
 Jadeite is a very specialized gemstone, and evaluating these pieces is complicated.
 Its market is largely collector based.
 The finest jadeite originates from Myanmar.
-(As of 2016, jadeite from Myanmar is subject to a US embargo).
+(In October 2016, the US lifted its embargo on jadeite from Myanmar).

 The International Gem Society (IGS) has a list of businesses offering gemstone appraisal services.

 |Crystallography||Monoclinic.
 Crystals very rare and tiny, usually granular with tough, interlocked crystals: fibrous; as alluvial boulders and pebbles.|

 |Colors||Colorless, white, all shades of green, yellow-green, yellowish brown, brown, red, orange, violet (mauve), blue (rare), gray, black|

 |Luminescence||Pale colors may show dim white glow in LW.
 No reaction in SW.
 X-rays may give intense blueviolet glow in pale yellow and mauve stones.|

 |Spectral||See "Identifying Characteristics" below.|